Nikki Cox: Personal life

 Cox dated co-star Kevin Connolly from Unhappily Ever After while the two were on the show.
 In 1997, she was engaged to Bobcat Goldthwait, who voiced the character of Mr. Floppy on that same show.

-On December 29, 2006, she married comedian/actor Jay Mohr in Los Angeles.
+On December 29, 2006, she married actor and stand-up comedian Jay Mohr in Los Angeles, California.
 The two met on the set of Las Vegas.
 In December 2008, Mohr petitioned a Los Angeles court to allow him to legally add her last name to his, changing his name to Jon Ferguson Cox Mohr.
 Cox and Mohr have a son.
 On the May 16, 2017, episode of The Adam Carolla Show, Mohr confirmed that he and Cox were "in the middle" of a divorce.
 Their divorce was finalized in August 2018.